Jellyfish-AI/jf_agent/README.md

 ORG1_BITBUCKET_USERNAME=...
 ORG1_BITBUCKET_PASSWORD=...
 ```
-When in multi-git mode, `creds_envar_prefix` is required for all git instances.
+When in multi-git mode, `creds_envvar_prefix` is required for all git instances.
 See the example.yml for more details.

 ## Execution